 Summaries of each of the new laws impacting college in high school programs are included in the full resource.

-For summaries and more information about all of the bills introduced in 2022, visit the College in High School Alliance’s State Legislative and Regulatory Tracker.
+For summaries and more information about all of the bills introduced in 2023 - and to keep up to date on bills introduced in 2024 - visit the College in High School Alliance’s State Legislative and Regulatory Tracker.